ecombs927/analystportfolio/README.md

 Finally, for the second sample of original work, I used my analysis of women's legal and economic rights improving over time using the World Bank's report on Women, Business, and the Law dataset found here: https://wbl.worldbank.org/en/data/download-data#tabs-1c6624179e-item-d6630763cb-tab.
 This sample includes several graphs, summary statistics, and regression analysis, presented with a Quarto Beamer presentation.

 # Sample Code Chunk
+This contains my sample code chunk pulled from an assignment earlier in the semester.
+It generates a line graph that is meant to replicate the graph from this link as best as possible: https://www.natesilver.net/p/trump-approval-ratings-nate-silver-bulletin.

+Note: The graph was meant to replicate the plot taken from this website several months ago, in mid-February 2026.

 ```{r}
 ggplot(trump, aes(x = model_date, y = approve)) +
   geom_ribbon(aes(ymin = approve_lo, ymax = approve_hi), fill = "#3B9C9C", alpha = 0.3, linetype = "dotted") +